-- At least one representative from your organization will be required to participate in the online Southern Circuit Film Selection Meeting, June 8, 2023.
-During the meeting, representatives will select films and filmmakers that will tour with the 2023-2024 Southern Circuit.
+- At least one representative from your organization will be required to participate in the online Southern Circuit Film Selection Meeting, April 12, 2024.
+During the meeting, representatives will make final selections of films and filmmakers that will tour with the 2024-2025 Southern Circuit.

 - Provide advance promotion within your community for each screening, including but not limited to print, electronic, and social media.

-- Provide a qualified projectionist and functional projection and audio equipment.
-Blu-ray or DCP are preferred formats.
+- Provide a qualified projectionist and sufficient projection and audio equipment.

-- Make recommendations for safe, clean, economical overnight accommodations for each filmmaker.
+- Make local recommendations for food, travel, and lodging for touring filmmakers.
 Organizations may make reservations on behalf of filmmakers.
 Filmmakers are responsible for payment of accommodations based on applicable per diem.